Federal Direct Subsidized and Unsubsidized Loan Program

 The repayment period for all Direct Loans (both subsidized and unsubsidized) is 10 years.
 Each loan has a grace period of 6 months after leaving SU.

 Step 1: Complete your Entrance Counseling online: First time borrowers must complete Entrance Counseling prior to applying for the Federal Direct Loan.
 Visit www.studentloans.gov.
-Click the green “Sign-In,” (you will need your4-digit federal PIN to access this area) and then click on “Entrance Counseling Session.”
+Click the green “Sign-In” and then click on “Entrance Counseling Session.”
 Your results will be sent to Susquehanna electronically.
 (Parents should not complete the session on behalf of their students, as this is a federal requirement designed to benefit each student’s understanding of his/her rights and responsibilities.)

 Note: If you previously borrowed under our Federal Stafford Loan process, you do not need to complete Entrance counseling again.
 However, if you would like a refresher, please visit www.studentloans.gov and select “Complete Entrance Counseling”.